datamapper/dm-dev/README.md

 To achieve this, the bundle tasks first create a `Gemfile.local` for every repository that includes a Gemfile (or isn't otherwise ignored), and then copies that file to `Gemfile.ruby_version.local` where *ruby_version* is any of the specified rubies to use.
 This is done because bundler automatically creates a `Gemfile.lock` after `bundle install`.
 In our case that leaves us with files like `Gemfile.1.9.2.local` and `Gemfile.1.9.2.local.lock`.
 That's necessary, because otherwise bundler confuses the the `BUNDLE_PATH` to use.
 Every command executed by the bundle tasks explicitly passes `BUNDLE_PATH=/path/to/BUNDLE_ROOT/ruby_version` and `BUNDLE_GEMFILE=/path/to/Gemfile.ruby_version.local` as environment variables, to make sure that the right (local) bundle is used.

+## Remove all traces easily

+Since the complete DM development environment is located in one single folder, it's easy to get rid of it any time.
+Apart from obviously just deleting the folder, you can use `thor dm:implode` just for the fun of it.

+When the `INCLUDE` environment variable *is not specified*, all repositories will be deleted as well as the `BUNDLE_ROOT`, meaning that you will have to re-bundle everything next time.

+When the `INCLUDE` environment variable *is specified*, only the specified repositories will be deleted.
+The `BUNDLE_ROOT` stays untouched.

 ## Running specs

 The spec task uses the bundled DM sources to run the specs for all specified gems against all specified rubies and adapters.
 While running, it prints out a matrix, that shows for every ruby and every adapter if the specs `pass` or `fail`.